01-edu/ai-starter/content/colorful-arms/README.md

-## Colorful arms
+## Colorful Arms

-> JSPowered Mode
+> JS-Powered Mode

 ### Context

 Your robot is already impressive, but you can make it even more eye-catching!
-Or at least, make it show off its colorful arms to the world!
+At the very least, you can make it show off its colorful arms to the world!

-> Follow the instructions, ask your peers if you are stuck and stay motivated because you are close to the goal!
+> Follow the instructions, ask your peers if you get stuck, and stay motivated because you're close to the goal!
-> Follow every hint you have in the subject!
+> Pay attention to every hint provided in the subject!
-> Continue on the code from last exercise, and change the file names!
+> Continue working on the code from the last exercise, and update the file names accordingly!

 ### Instructions

-After finishing these tasks, you will be able make your robot's arms change to beautiful colors!
+By completing these tasks, you will enable your robot's arms to change to beautiful colors!

 #### Task 1:

-Let's put a third button in the top right corner of the page with an id `arm-color`, that will change the arms color.
-Add it in the HTML structure:
+Add a third button to the top-right corner of the page with the ID `arm-color`.
+This button will change the color of the robot's arms.
+Add the following to the HTML structure:

 ```html
 <button id="arm-color">Change robot's arm colors</button>
 ```

-Add the button style in the CSS file:
+Style the button in the CSS file:

 ```css
 #arm-color {